Today is the day – the master bedroom transformation is complete!

 I paired this modern statement-making chandelier with a traditional medallion, similar to how Erin Kestenbaum does in her rooms.
 I don’t know how I’ve never used a medallion before, but my god what a difference this simple detail can make.

 I opted for sconces over lamps and these brass sconces are just the right touch to either side of the bed.
 I didn’t want the white sconce shades to match the chandelier, so when I stumbled upon these blue leopard linen lamp shades from Shades of Light, I knew they would be perfect.
-And perfect they are.

 THE (SHORT STORY OF THE) NIGHTSTANDS